-(born: 1889) In 1916, [Thomas] Harry Robinson was born November 24, 1889, in Louisville, KY, according to his WWI Draft Registration Card.
+Harry Robinson was born November 24, 1889 in Louisville, KY, according to his World War I draft registration card.
 He was the husband of Aletha Robinson from Ohio.
 Both Thomas and Aletha Robinson are sometimes listed as white or mulatto in the U.S. Federal Census.
-In 1940, Thomas Harry Robinson was a widower and lived on Whitewood Street in Detroit [source: U.S. Federal Census].
+In 1940, Thomas Harry Robinson was a widower living on Whitewood Street in Detroit [source: U.S. Federal Census].